 A Regional Referee Upgrade Course is being planned for November 15, 16, 2019 somewhere in the middle of the state.
 The teaching modules are unavailable as of the date and time of this announcement.
 The course time frame will be announced when it in known.

-For more information regarding the new July 1st US Soccer Referee License Requirements, a PDF presentation has been posted in the FLSRC library for viewing, or click the link below to view the new requirements directly.
+For more information regarding the new July 1st US Soccer Referee License Requirements, click the link below to view the new requirements directly.